-On August 14, 2015, the Company executed definitive agreements with Waterton Precious Metals Fund II Cayman LP ("Waterton Fund"), an affiliate of Elevon, LLC ("Elevon"), for a loan in the principal amount of \$6 million (the "Loan") having a term of 36 months.
+On August 14, 2015, the Company executed a definitive agreement (the "Credit Agreement") with Waterton Precious Metals Fund II Cayman LP ("Waterton Fund"), an affiliate of Elevon, LLC ("Elevon"), for a loan in the principal amount of \$6 million (the "Loan") having a term of 36 months.
 The Loan bears interest at a rate of 10% per annum, payable quarterly, and is secured by a first priority security interest over all of the Company's assets.
 The Company incurred a \$0.12 million structuring fee upon the advancement of the Loan, together with \$0.16 million of associated legal costs.
-The Loan may be voluntarily prepaid by the Company at any time, provided that upon such prepayment the Company shall pay the lesser of 24 months of interest on the principal amount, or such interest as would be payable between the date of such prepayment and the maturity date of the Loan.
-Also, the Loan is subject to mandatory prepayment in certain circumstances, including upon a change of control of the Company, as defined in the definitive Loan agreement.
+The Loan is subject to mandatory prepayment in certain circumstances, including upon a change of control of the Company, as defined in the Credit Agreement.
 There are certain restrictions placed on the Company pursuant to the Loan, including, among others, a limitation on additional debt that can be incurred by the Company and the requirement that the Company's trade payables not exceed \$8.0 million.
-The Company has complied with all restrictions pursuant to the Loan as at March 31, 2018.
+The Company has complied with all restrictions pursuant to the Loan as at June 30, 2018.